Strategies for finding place-based & community information:

 Look at references (footnotes, endnotes, bibliography) to trace the sources the author used.

-Use Google Scholar "cited by" or LibrarySearch "cited by these articles" to find more recent works that mention an interesting work that you've found.
+Use Google Scholar "cited by" or LibrarySearch "cited by these articles" to find other works that mention a topic or an interesting work that you've found.

 Selected resources for Chicago Style